girishji/vimbits/README.md

 # vimbits

-Curated Suite of Lightweight Vim Plugins.
+ Suite of Lightweight Vim Plugins.

 1. [**HighlightOnYank**]() - Confirm yank operation by temporarily highlighting the region.